Pascal Cygan

-Pascal Cygan (born 29 April 1974) is a French former footballer.
-His favoured position was central defender, but he could also play as a left back.
+Pascal Édouard Cygan (born 29 April 1974) is a French former professional footballer.
+His favoured position was central defender, but he could also play as a left-back.

-After starting out at Lille in his country, Cygan would play four years in the Premier League with Arsenal and three in La Liga with Villarreal, in a 17-year professional career.
+After starting out at Lille, he played four years in England with Arsenal and three in Spain's La Liga with Villarreal, in a 17-year career.
+He won the 2003–04 FA Premier League and two Community Shields with Arsenal.

 Early life

 Cygan was born in Lens, Pas-de-Calais.
+His grandparents were of Polish ancestry and his father worked for the Mobile Gendarmerie, with the family living in the corporation's headquarters in Villeneuve-d'Ascq.

-Club career
+Career

 Lille

-Cygan started his senior career in the ranks of lowly ES Wasquehal before going professional with Lille OSC in 1995, making his Division 1 debut that year but also going on to also spend three seasons in Division 2.
-In 1999–2000 he was an instrumental defensive element for the champions and, in the subsequent top-flight campaign, helped them achieve a third-place finish, with qualification to the UEFA Champions League.
+Cygan started his senior career at lowly ES Wasquehal before going professional with Lille OSC in 1995, making his Division 1 debut that year but also going on to spend three seasons in Division 2.
+In 1999–2000 he was an instrumental defensive element for the champions and, in the subsequent top-flight campaign, helped them achieve a third-place finish, with qualification for the UEFA Champions League.

-In this time, Cygan was also promoted to captaincy, seen as a role model to help develop the younger players.
-He was also winner of the Etoile d'Or in his last year in France.
+In this time, Cygan was also promoted to the captaincy, seen as a role model to help develop the younger players.
+He won of the Etoile d'Or in his last year in France, totalling 200 games for Lille in all competitions.

 Arsenal

 Cygan joined Arsenal in July 2002 for £2 million, making his debut in a 1–1 draw with Chelsea on 1 September after coming on as a late substitute for Nwankwo Kanu.
-While he featured notably in some of the team's more important fixtures, he was mostly considered only a fringe player; he missed the 2003 FA Cup Final through injury, but did pick up a Premier League winners' medal in 2004 after contributing with 18 appearances.
+While he featured notably in some of the team's more important fixtures, he was mostly considered only a fringe player; he missed the 2003 FA Cup final through injury, but did pick up a Premier League winners' medal in 2004 after contributing 18 appearances.

 Cygan scored three goals for Arsenal in league action, including an unlikely brace in his first game of 2005–06 against Fulham (4–1 home win).
-Until then he had only netted once, against Everton in March 2003.
+Until then he had only netted once, against Everton on 23 March 2003.

-Also that season, following injuries to both Ashley Cole and Gaël Clichy, Cygan was drafted in as an emergency left back, and was even named in the Opta team of the week on 9 January 2006.
+Also that season, following injuries to both Ashley Cole and Gaël Clichy, Cygan was drafted in as an emergency left-back, and was even named in the Opta team of the week on 9 January 2006.
 Overall, his side won 12 of the 20 matches he played in and kept 11 clean sheets in the process.
 He suffered a hamstring injury in January against Middlesbrough and was unable to play again that season as he was fourth choice behind Sol Campbell, Philippe Senderos and Kolo Touré, with young Johan Djourou also competing for a place.

 Cygan played 98 competitive games during his spell at Highbury, including 20 in the Champions League.